 There’s plenty of generic information online about how to develop an Instagram marketing strategy to drive traffic to an Airbnb listing.
 While some of this information may be useful, most of it barely goes beyond the basics.
-That’s precisely what today’s post is about: Identifying what you can do beyond the basics to optimize your Airbnb Instagram marketing strategy.
+That’s precisely what today’s post is about.

 An Airbnb Instagram marketing strategy should leverage visuals to increase engagement and feature hashtags and keywords for discoverability.
 It should also use “calls to action” to encourage clicks.
 Ideally, each of these three elements should be optimized for differentiation.